 Waimarino and the Whanganui River

 Dense podocarp forest on the Waimarino plain was progressively felled after Raetihi and Ohakune were founded in the 1890s.
-A major bush fire swept though the district in March 1918, burning several settlements and killing three people.
+A major bush fire swept though the district in March 1918, destroying several settlements and killing three people.

-Over 50 sawmills operated there in the mid-1920s, the last closing in 1955.
+Over 50 sawmills operated there in the mid-1920s, with the last closing in 1955.
 In the 2010s the plain comprised farmland and market gardens, with native forest on its northern boundary.